gsauthof/python-eti/README.md

 ETI-messages over TCP segment boundaries.
 Adding TCP reassembly to the example can be seen as an exercise.

+The `pcapgen.py` script shows how to quickly generate/fake some ETI/EOBI PCAP files from scratch for testing purposes.

 ## Protocol Descriptions

 Deutsche Börse publishes the ETI protocol descriptions on their